 Standard frameworks score value and complexity.
 Without signal quality, a high-value workflow you can't measure is just a story.

-A workflow can be low risk, high value, and still be a terrible first pick when the signal quality is poor.
-Take a pilot aimed at a customer support workflow where current satisfaction is measured quarterly, in a survey with a 15% response rate.
+A workflow can be low risk, high value, and still be a terrible first pick when signal quality is poor.
+Take a pilot aimed at customer support satisfaction where current satisfaction is measured quarterly, in a survey with a 15% response rate.
 Even if the AI helps, the result lands at 90 days inside a wide confidence interval, and leadership has already moved on.
 Your first three picks should each score well on at least two of the three axes, and at least one should max out signal quality.
 That means workflows where a database already tracks the metric you care about, at a frequency short enough to see change inside a month.

 | Workflow | Risk | Value | Signal Quality | Verdict |